How can neuroscience help your leaders make the right decisions?

-1) No, decision-making isn't "rational"!
+1) No, decision-making is not "rational"!

-- SYSTEM 1 is fast, automatic and relies on biases or “mental shortcuts” to make decisions ;
+- SYSTEM 1 is fast, automatic and relies on biases or “mental shortcuts” to make decisions;

 -

-NeuroTip #2 : Decide as a team, and adopt the right method!
+NeuroTip #2: Decide as a team and adopt the right method!

 EXPERTISE